seven62/ansible-template/README.md

-# ansible-template
+# Ansible Template

-Clone this repo for a quickstart to automating something
+Clone this repo for a quick-start to automating that cool project you're working on.

+steps needed:

+ssh keygen
+ssh intial login to negate initial login prompt